dbeurive/gpg/README.md

 * the last field of each line may have spaces (ex: `PHP coder <php_coder@php.com>`).
 * a key may have more than one sub key.
 Therefore, a line may have more than 6 columns.

-# Creating a graphical representation of keys
+# Creating printed backups of private keys

+You can produce graphical representations of your private keys.
-You can print this graphical representation on paper.
+These representations can be printed on paper.

+> Please note that you should not need to produce graphical representations of your public keys.
+> Indeed, public keys do not need to be protected.
+Therefore you can make copies of your public keys everywhere.

 Install Data Matrix tools: